Postal codes in the Netherlands

-Postal codes in the Netherlands, known as postcodes, are alphanumeric, consisting of four digits followed by two uppercase letters.
+Postal codes in the Netherlands, known in Dutch as postcodes, were first introduced in 1977 by the then PTT, now PostNL.
+They are alphanumeric, consisting of four digits followed by two uppercase letters.
 The letters 'F', 'I', 'O', 'Q', 'U' and 'Y' were originally not used for technical reasons, but almost all existing combinations are now used as these letters were allowed for new locations starting 2005.
 The letter combinations 'SS', 'SD' and 'SA' are not used because of their associations with the Nazi occupation of the Netherlands.

+A postal code area (the four digits) is almost always within a single municipality, so if a village or hamlet lies on a municipal border, it usually has more than one postal code.
+Occasionally, two such places may share the digits of their postal code, in some cases, due to changes in village or municipality boundaries, though for practical reasons, existing postal codes are often retained.